sadra-hatami/Rubika-Group-Bot/README.md

 # 📖 About

-**Rubika Group Bot** is a small Persian Rubika group bot developed with Python and the `rubka` library.
+**Rubika Advanced Group Bot** is a multifunctional Persian Rubika group bot developed with Python and the `rubka` library.

-The admin can lock or unlock common content types with short Persian commands.
-When a lock is active, messages of that type sent by regular members receive a warning and are deleted.
-The configured admin is not blocked by the locks.

-This repository is the lightweight lock bot.
-A much more complete version also exists, and there is a separate Telegram panel for controlling a Rubika user account.
+The project combines group administration, moderation, automation, AI interaction, learning, entertainment, user progression, custom commands, information services, and persistent SQLite storage into one platform.

+It is designed for Persian-speaking Rubika communities.
+Administrators add the bot to a group, grant it admin rights, and activate it with `فعال`.
+After that, most systems can be turned on or off separately for that group.

+The current implementation is a large asynchronous Python application (`index.py`) with SQLite persistence and optional external HTTP / API integrations.

-> **Tagline:** *A Persian Rubika group bot that locks or unlocks links, videos, photos, voice, GIFs, stickers, emojis, and text, then auto-deletes blocked messages.*
+> **Tagline:** *A powerful Persian Rubika bot for group management, AI, security, entertainment, learning, and automation.*

 ---

 # 🔗 Related Repositories

-These three projects are related, but they solve different problems.
+These projects belong to the same Rubika / messaging collection, but they are not the same bot.

 | Repository | Role |
 |------------|------|